dpalma/dpalma.github.io/_drafts/testable-orm-in-android.md

---
+---
-layout post
+layout: post
-title Testable ORM in Android with the Repository Pattern --
+title: Testable ORM in Android with the Repository Pattern
+category: Android
+---
 * Test data pollutes real data used for manual testing ** No good way to switch between test and production databases ** Reverting a single transaction would be impractical